Deliver “Delight and Passion” to people

 Nagoya City Science Museum Aichi-Nagoya Nobel Laureate Memorial Room

-Aichi Prefecture and Nagoya City jointly opened this facility in the basement of the Life Science displays of the Nagoya City Science Museum, a registered museum, to deepen understanding of Nobel Prize winners with ties to Aichi and Nagoya through explanations of the research for which they received the award, items related to that research, and hands-on exhibits, as well as to convey their backgrounds, personalities, and messages to visitors.
-It is a hybrid space with movable unit displays, and when all the equipment is moved and stored and the roll-back chairs are deployed, it becomes a hall with approximately 200 seats.
-We were in charge of the basic concept and basic plan for this facility, as well as facility renovation, displays design, and displays production and installation work.
-(Production content included unit production, lighting and audio equipment, video software and hardware, models, sign graphics, etc.) Nagoya City Science Museum, Life Science Building: SRC structure, 6F above ground/2F B1, total floor area 6,816.13 m², displays area (total of 5 rooms) approx. 2,500 u (including approx. 300 u on B2F of the Memorial Room) [Social Issues/Customer Issues/Requests] 1.
-A "hybrid renovation design" that allows the different functions of the hall (auditorium) and displays room to be quickly converted.
-2. "displays" of the personalities of the award winners and their passion for science, different from displays at universities and research facilities, and "experiential equipment" for the contents of the award-winning research as displays at the science museum.
+This facility, jointly established by Aichi Prefecture and Nagoya City in the basement of the Life Science Building at the Nagoya City Science Museum (a registered museum), aims to deepen understanding of Nobel laureates associated with Aichi and Nagoya through explanations of their award-winning displays, related artifacts, and interactive exhibits, as well as to convey their backgrounds, personalities, and messages to visitors.
+It is a hybrid space where, due to its movable unit displays, everything can be moved and stored, and when the roll-back chairs are deployed, it becomes a hall with approximately 200 seats.
+Our company was responsible for the facility's basic concept and planning, as well as renovation, displays design, and the production and installation displays.
+(Production details include unit production, lighting and sound equipment, video software and hardware, models, signage and graphics, etc.) Nagoya City Science Museum, Life Science Building: SRC structure, 6 floors above ground/2 floors below ground, total floor area 6,816.13 m², displays area (5 rooms in total) approximately 2,500 u (including memorial room B2F approximately 300 u) [Social displays /Customer issues/requests] ① A "hybrid renovation design" that allows for quick conversion between the different functions of a hall (auditorium) and displays room. ② "displays" that distinguish the personalities of the award recipients and their passion for science, and "experiential devices" for the award-winning research content as a science museum displays.
 We received the above two requests.
-[Solution] Regarding 1.: We adopted wall-mounted seating (rollback chairs), secured a self-propelled displays booth and storage space, and adopted a scene dimming manager that can be used for a variety of purposes.
-Regarding ②: We have created experiences and games that incorporate playful elements from the content of real answers and information provided through direct interviews with the laureates, and thorough analysis of the contents of the prize-winning research.
-[Customer feedback] We received the following comments at the time of the opening. ・There are many Nobel Prize displays rooms all over Japan, but this displays gives the best understanding of the prize!
-(Professor Hiroshi Amano) ・As a Nobel Prize displays, it is packed with a variety of unique ideas, and children can have fun while learning about the laureates and their research.
-(Chief Curator of the Science Museum) <Our project members> [Sales/Project Management] Akihiko Suganuma, Maika Ueda [Creative Direction] Hideki Narita [Content Production Direction] Mao Horii [Research/Planning] Hajime Watanabe, Naoko Nakase, Mao Horii, Nozomi Fukao, Miwako Kiuchi [concept design] Mitsuyo Ashida, Yoichi Honda [Facility Renovation Design] Sakae Kirioka, Yoichi Kawakami [Production/ construction] Hironari Ota, Yoshiyuki Ando, Satoshi Iwama ~Related Links~ [Related Achievements] ・Nagoya City Science Museum
+[Solutions] Regarding ①: We adopted wall-mounted retractable seating (roll-back chairs), secured displays booths with self-propelled functions and storage space, and adopted a scene dimming manager that can accommodate a variety of uses.
+Regarding ②: We created content based on real answers and information provided through direct interviews with the award recipients, and thoroughly analyzed the award-winning research to extract playful elements and turn it into an experience/game.
+[Customer Feedback] We received the following comments when the museum opened: ・There are many Nobel Prize displays rooms throughout Japan, but this displays gives the best understanding of the awards!
+(Professor Hiroshi Amano) ・As a Nobel Prize displays, it incorporates various unique ideas that are unlike any other, allowing children to learn about the award recipients and their research while having fun.
+(Chief Curator, Science Museum) <Our Project Members> [Sales & Project Management] Akihiko Suganuma, Maika Ueda [Creative Direction] Hideki Narita [Content Production Direction] Mao Horii [Research & Planning] So Watanabe, Naoko Nakase, Mao Horii, Nozomi Fukao, Miwako Kiuchi [concept design] Mitsuyo Ashida, Yoichi Honda [Facility Renovation Design] Sakae Kirioka, Yoichi Kawakami [Production & construction] Hironari Ota, Yoshiyuki Ando, Satoshi Iwama ~Related Links~ [Related Achievements] ・Nagoya City Science Museum

 #public